martinthomson/rfc8312bis/draft-eggert-tcpm-rfc8312bis.md

 ~~~
 {: artwork-align="center" }

-for each received ACK, where *target* is
+for each received ACK, where *target* is calculated as described in
-calculated as described in {{win-inc}}.
+{{win-inc}}.

 ## Convex Region

 When receiving an ACK in congestion avoidance, if CUBIC is not in the
 AIMD-friendly region and *cwnd* is larger than or equal to
 *W<sub>max</sub>*, then CUBIC is in the convex region.

-The convex
-region indicates that the network conditions might have been perturbed
+The convex region indicates that the network conditions might have
-since the last congestion event, possibly implying more available
+changed since the last congestion event, possibly implying more
-bandwidth after some flow departures.
-Since the Internet is highly
+available bandwidth after some flow departures.
+Since the Internet is
-asynchronous, some amount of perturbation is always possible without
+highly asynchronous, some amount of perturbation is always possible
-causing a major change in available bandwidth.
-In this region, CUBIC
+without causing a major change in available bandwidth.

-is being very careful by very slowly increasing its window size.
-The
+In this region, CUBIC is very careful.
+The convex profile ensures that
-convex profile ensures that the window increases very slowly at the
+the window increases very slowly at the beginning and gradually
-beginning and gradually increases its increase rate.
-We also call this
+increases its increase rate.
+We also call this region the "maximum
-region the "maximum probing phase" since CUBIC is searching for a new
+probing phase", since CUBIC is searching for a new *W<sub>max</sub>*.
-*W<sub>max</sub>*.
 In this region, *cwnd* MUST be incremented by

 ~~~ math
 \frac{target - cwnd}{cwnd}
 ~~~
 {: artwork-align="center" }

-for each received ACK, where *target* is
+for each received ACK, where *target* is calculated as described in
-calculated as described in {{win-inc}}.
+{{win-inc}}.

 ## Multiplicative Decrease {#mult-dec}

-When a packet loss is detected by duplicate ACKs or a network
+When a packet loss is detected by duplicate ACKs or by receiving
-congestion is detected by receiving packets marked with ECN-Echo
+packets carrying ECE flags, CUBIC updates *W<sub>max</sub>* and
-(ECE), CUBIC updates its *W<sub>max</sub>* and reduces its *cwnd* and
+reduces *cwnd* and *ssthresh* immediately as described below.
+For both
-*ssthresh* immediately as below.
-For both packet loss and congestion
+packet loss and congestion detection through ECN, the sender MAY
-detection through ECN, the sender MAY employ a fast recovery algorithm
+employ a Fast Recovery algorithm to gradually adjust the congestion
-to gradually adjust the congestion window to its new reduced value.
+window to its new reduced value.
+The parameter {{{β}{}}}*<sub>cubic</sub>*
-Parameter {{{β}{}}}*<sub>cubic</sub>* SHOULD be set to 0.7.
+SHOULD be set to 0.7.

 ~~~ math
 \begin{array}{ll}